 Hiking and biking trails criss-cross North Dakota, creating a patchwork of routes that lead to whatever the soul seeks.
+Extreme athletes might prefer one of the rugged mountain biking distance rides on the Maah Daah Hey Trail or Extreme North Dakota Racing’s rides or runs.
 Hiking trails range from difficult on the Maah Daah Hey to easy on recreational paced routes in larger cities.
 Bikers can peddle slowly along river bottoms and grasslands and furiously climb some of the steep grades in the Badlands.
 Take your pick of this baker’s dozen.
 For more information visit www.NDTourism.com

 South Dakota is an Undiscovered Gem For Biking

 Organizations like the International Mountain Bicycling Association (IMBA) are taking notice of the biking opportunities in South Dakota, awarding the state one of only two A grades for its trails.
 With strenuous mountain climbs and grueling road rides, there are plenty of challenging routes to conquer.
 But laid-back rides on former railroad beds and fun fat-tire outings give everyone the chance to roll at their favorite pace.
 For more information visit www.TravelSouthDakota.com